morefigs/traceprint/README.md

-# printhack
+# printstack

 ## Description

-`printhack` appends a filename and line number to the output of the `print` function, so that editors such as PyCharm can link to the source of the `print` call.
+`printstack` adds stack trace links to the builtin print function, so that editors such as PyCharm can link you to the source of the `print` call.

 ![](examples/example.png?raw=true)

 ## Installation

-Install via:

-    pip install printhack
+    pip install printstack

 ## Usage

-Simply add the following code to your script to enhance your `print` statement:
+Simply import `printstack` to enhance the `print` function:

-    from printhack import link
+    import printstack

-    link()
+    print("Hello world")